U.S. tops 4,000 daily deaths from coronavirus for 1st time

 Many hospitals in Los Angeles and other hard-hit areas are struggling to keep up and warned they may need to ration lifesaving care.
 Many nurses are caring for more sick people than typically allowed under the law after the state began issuing waivers to the strict nurse-to-patient ratios.

-In Los Angeles County’s Henry Mayo New Hall in Valencia, nurse Nerissa Black said the hospital is overwhelmed with patients, likening the situation to New York’s at the beginning of the pandemic.
+In Los Angeles County’s Henry Mayo Newhall Hospital in Valencia, nurse Nerissa Black said the place is overwhelmed with patients, likening the situation to New York’s at the beginning of the pandemic.

 She was assigned six patients but could spend only about 10 minutes with each of them per hour, including the time it takes for her to change her protective gear.